Submit your content pitches to Pipeline Artists for consideration.

 If you want a free Pipeline mug, you have to ask Matt.
 She doesn't have that much power.

-He’s based in Los Angeles, writes fiction sometimes, and is a partner in the independent publisher Fringe Press.
+He’s based in Los Angeles, writes fiction sometimes, and is a partner at independent publisher Fringe Press.

 As an actor, Aaron Brooks has been lucky enough to work on "Battlestar Galactica," "Stargate and Fringe," to name a few.
 Since the beginning of the pandemic, he's dedicated himself to prose.
 Influenced by greats like Martha Wells, Hugh Howie, Anne Leckie, Joe Abercrombie, Fonda Lee, George RR Martin and Dan Simmons.
 In 2022, he won Book Pipeline's Unpublished SFF award and is repped by Amy Collins.